 - Comes with a large 24 MP sensor

-- Clear LCD display screen
+- Clear LCD screen

 Cons